Quick Start

 Clean Up

-If you don’t want to use Kmesh to govern the application anymore, you can delete the labels on the namespace and restart the pod.
+If you don’t want to use Kmesh to manage the application anymore, you can remove the labels from the namespace.

 kubectl label namespace default istio.io/dataplane-mode-